🜂 Opening

 That's not a spiritual observation dressed up as politics.
 That's the practical reality of where Tucker is standing right now, and where anyone who wants to fight what is actually being done has to eventually arrive.

 The theological capture and the financial extraction and the military machinery are not parallel phenomena that happen to rhyme.
 They are the same mechanism.
-The Scofield Bible and the missing trillions and Pete Hegseth's crusader tattoo are not separate stories.
+The Scofield Bible and the missing trillions Catherine Austin Fitts documented and Pete Hegseth's crusader tattoos are not separate stories.
 They are three angles on one architecture.

 Seeing it whole requires getting outside the rooms of it.
 All of them.
 Including the ones that feel like safety.